gloriakim-cs-projects/2020-android-devoted-released/README.md

 ## Contributing

-Gloria Kim is the sole contributor for this project.
+Gloria Kim is the sole contributor of this project.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)